liavmoruga/Chess-Project/README.md

 game.run()

-so here you can play against a friend locally, against a bot, or watch to bots play against each other
+so here you can play against a friend locally, against a bot, or watch two bots play against each other

+---

 You can also run a tournament like that: